seunomosowon/TA-connectivity/README.md

 - v1.0
 * Improved documentation
 * Added configuration to allow automated tests of all modular inputs added by this TA via [Travis CI](http://travis-ci.org/)
-* Removed interval from inputs.conf.spec to pass appinspection
+* Removed "interval" from inputs.conf.spec to pass appinspection
 * Fixed exception handling for connect where connection is refused
 * Refactored code to reduce imports all over the place.